blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/transaction-preview.md

    * and it will be patched to allow for transaction previewing */
   patchProvider: (provider: PatchedEIP1193Provider) => PatchedEIP1193Provider

   /**
    * Pass this method a standard EIP1193 provider
    * (such as an injected wallet from window.ethereum)
    * and it will be patched to allow for transaction previewing */
-  init: (initializationOptions: TransactionPreviewInitOptions) => void }
+  init: (initializationOptions: TransactionPreviewInitOptions) => void

+  /**
+   * Pass this method a transaction that would be passed to a wallet provider
+   * (such as transaction built using a lib like Ethers or Web3)
+   * and the transaction will be simulated and a UI generated
+   * Note: the package will need to initialized with the `init`
+   * function prior to usage
+   */
+  previewTransaction: (
+    transaction: TransactionForSim[]
+  ) => Promise<void | unknown>
+}

 export type PatchedEIP1193Provider = EIP1193Provider & { simPatched: boolean }